 4. Aerial Tram

-The Palm Springs Aerial Tramway is the World’s Largest Rotating Tramcar.
+The Palm Springs Aerial Tramway is probably one of the most populat things to do in Palm Springs with kids in the winter time.
+It is the World’s Largest Rotating Tramcar.
 During the winter you can take the tram up and play in the snow.
-Bet you wouldn’t have thought you would find snow in the desert 😉 You can also snowshoe or go cross country skiing if the weather permits.
+Bet you wouldn’t have thought you would find snow in the desert 😉 You can also snowshoe or go cross-country skiing if the weather permits.

 During the summer camping and hiking are available too.
 And, no matter when you visit the views from the tramcar are absolutely stunning and kids and adults of all ages will love this activity.
 Find out more here.